2013 Cannes Film Festival: Out of Competition

-Special screenings
+Special Screenings

 The following films were presented in the Special screenings section:

 Cinéfondation

 The Cinéfondation section focuses on films made by students at film schools.
 The following 18 entries (14 fiction films and 4 animation films) were selected, out of 1,550 submissions from 277 different schools.
 One-third of the films selected represented schools competing for the first time.
 It was also the first time for a Chilean film to be selected in Cinéfondation.
-The winner of the Cinéfondation First Prize has been highlighted.

 Short film competition

-Out of 3,500 submissions, the following films were selected to compete for the Short Film Palme d'Or.
-The Short film Palme d'Or winner has been highlighted.
+Out of 3,500 submissions, the following films were selected to compete for the Short Film Palme d'Or:

 Cannes Classics

 The Festival uses Cannes Classics to place the spotlight on rediscovered or restored masterworks from the past, or ones that have been re-released in theatres or on DVD.

 Cinéma de la Plage

 The Cinéma de la Plage is a part of the Official Selection.
 The outdoors screenings at the beach cinema of Cannes are open to the public.